 - Sheriff’s Badge

-If you find a plain yellow long sleeve top, or button down shirt you can draw stripes on it using a fabric marker.
+If you find a plain yellow long sleeve top, or button down shirt you can draw red stripes on it using a fabric marker.
 We did that once, we’ve also just found yellow plaid shirts that we were ‘close enough’.
 You might not end up as the spitting image of Woody but you will be close enough.
 This cowboy accessory kit includes a red bandana, badge and hat!

 If you don’t already have a sheriff’s badge in your dress up box or from a cowboy themed party, you can skip buying one and simply make one using yellow craft foam.